siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 I tried consicely explaining P vs NP.
 I'll perhaps make another post explaining the intricacies of P vs NP.

-What I'm going to explain will skip over a lot of intricacies of the definition such as $$P\subseteq NP$$
+What I'm going to explain will skip over a lot of intricacies of the definition such as

 [Simplest video explaining P vs NP I could find ](https://www.youtube.com/watch?v=YX40hbAHx3s)